Sensational Five Day Scotland Tour - a journey of discovery, of our history, scenery and culture

 Overnight stay in Pitlochry.

-On the morning of your final day of your 5 day Scotland tour itinerary, you can choose to stroll through the picturesque spa town of Pitlochry, or visit the smallest farmhouse whisky distillery in Scotland, Edradour, for a guided whisky tour, where you may sample some of their golden nectar.
+On the morning of the final day of your 5 day Scotland tour itinerary, you can choose to stroll through the picturesque, popular spa town of Pitlochry.

-We then travel, skirting along the side of the scenic Loch Tay, to the Falls of Dochart at Killin.
+We travel on, skirting along the side of the scenic Loch Tay, to the Falls of Dochart at Killin.

 From Killin, we will take the short drive to Rob Roy Macgregor’s final resting place in Balquhidder.
 We will enjoy a few stories about this legendary Highland Rogue set in the most beautiful serene surroundings, before heading east to Stirling Castle.